 How Can TecEx Help With Mandatory Local Marine Cargo Insurance?

-TecEx is locally registered in many countries, with the ability to offer cover your goods across their shipping journey.
-As your Importer of Record, we don’t only handle Kenyan customs compliance, but we can also protect your goods.
+As your Importer of Record, we not only handle Kenyan customs compliance but also protect your goods.

 What Does The Marine Insurance Act Mean For Tech Importers?